Applied Physics Tutorial 5 - Internal Combustion Engines

 The efficiency of a petrol engine can be increased by increasing the compression ratio.
 However the heating of the gases can ignite the petrol prematurely.
 This pre-ignition is known as knocking or pinking.
 It can do a lot of damage to the engine.

 The Diesel cycle differs from the Otto cycle in that the induction stroke takes in only air.
-The are is compressed quite a lot so that it gets hot.
+The air is compressed quite a lot so that it gets hot.
 The fuel is injected into the hot air, and ignites.
 This produces the power stroke.

 The indicator diagram is quite different to that of a petrol engine: